-The bird was first observed in flight over the Russian side at Vaggetem, but strong winds ensured its capture was not successful.
+This bird was first observed in flight over the Russian side at Vaggetem, but strong winds ensured its capture was not successful.
 Two hours later it was seen 15km further north on the Norwegian side of the Pasvik River by Hans Thomas Lange Schaanning, who was also taking a journey along the river.
-It was finally captured by Schaanning, in a small hut where it had taken refuge at Mörsäri, on the Russian side of Lake Salmijävri's south shore, 40km north of Vaggetem where first seen.